MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_INPUT_PUSHBUTTON_DIMMER_MQTT.md

     - `OutputDimmer`: datatype *BOOL*, specify whether the DIM values (0-255) should be outputted as MQTT events.
     - `Qos_Dimm`: datatype *SD_MQTT.QoS*, MQTT QoS of the DIM MQTT events.
     - `Delta_Dimm`: datatype *INT*, resolution of the MQTT DIM events.
 For example: specifying value *5* will configure the FB to only emit an MQTT event when the DIM output differs *5* or more than its previous value.
 Note that the last value of output DIM (when input `PB` becomes low again) is always published.
 Even if the resolution delta hasn't been reached yet.
 This way the last DIM value published through MQTT is always synchronized with the DIM output of the FB.
+    - `pMqttCallbackCollector`: datatype _POINTER TO MQTT.CallbackCollector, pointer to the MQTT callback collector to receive subscribe messages.

 - ConfigureFunctionBlock: configures the dimmer with your prefered configurations, an overview of the parameters and their default values:
     - `T_Debounce`: debounce time for input PB, defaults to 10ms.